qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 * `mapClickAction`: Optional, takes precedence over the `mapClickAction` setting specified in the plugin configuration block, if any.
 See above.
 * `mode`: Optional, depending on the plugin, a mode can be configured to launch the plugin directly in a specific mode.
 For instance, the `Measure` plugin supports specifying the measurement mode (`Point`, `LineString`, `Polygon`).
 * `requireAuth`: Optional, the entry is only visible when user is logged-in when true (works with qwc-services).
+* `shortcut`: Optional, keyboard shortcut which triggers the entry

 Additionally, entries opening external URLs can be defined as follows: